pkrayzy/FiltersCompiler/README.md

 ### Expanding Wildcard Domains

 You can expand wildcard domains using the CLI commands provided in this project.
-These commands help update wildcard domains and expand wildcard domains for various platforms.
+These commands help update and expand wildcard domains across various platforms.
+For more information on why this feature was needed, visit [this link](https://github.com/AdguardTeam/FiltersRegistry/issues/964).

 1. **Install Dependencies**